FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/building-together-the-power-of-collaboration-in-the-filecoin-ecosystem.md

 updated-on: 2025-02-21T14:24:00.000Z
 published-on: 2025-02-21T14:24:00.000Z
 category: news
-description: Since mainneet launch in October 2020, the Filecoin network has steadily evolved, with new tools and services emerging to support a growing range of data use cases.
+description: Since Mainnet launch in October 2020, the Filecoin network has steadily evolved, with new tools and services emerging to support a growing range of data use cases.
 image: